Selection Rules for Quasi-Bound States in the Continuum: Summary

 \section{Summary}

-We derive the selection rules for Fano resonances due to symmetry-protected bound states in the continuum supported in photonic crystal slabs.
-Targeting the high symmetry modes of both square and hexagonal lattices, we explore six lattices designed to bring each class of high symmetry mode into the continuum.
-We exhaustively report the degenerated space groups due to in-plane perturbations that are compatible with these six lattices, and catalogue the selection rules in each case by applying principles of Group Theory to determine the free space polarization of the leaky portion of the perturbed modes.
+In summary, we derived the selection rules for Fano resonances due to quasi-bound states in the continuum supported by photonic crystal slabs.
+Targeting the high symmetry modes of both square and hexagonal lattices, we explored six lattices designed to bring each class of high symmetry mode into the continuum.
+We exhaustively reported the degenerated space groups due to in-plane perturbations that are compatible with these six lattices, and cataloged the selection rules in each case by applying principles of Group Theory to determine the free space polarization of the leaky portion of the perturbed modes.

-Together with band structure engineering, the principles, approach, and results outlined here provide a high-level guide to designing compact photonic crystal slabs supporting sharp resonances: devices confining light in both space and time, manufacturable by mature fabrication technologies.
-Future computational work will be well-guided by the symmetry constraints considered here to reduce the search space required to optimize a compact optical device.
-In particular, we show that the band structure may be engineered in the unperturbed lattice before a periodic perturbation is applied to couple the targeted mode(s) to the desired free space polarization(s).
-We also identify two novel phenomena from the symmetry-broken lattices explored here: (1) mode ``twisting'' and (2) co-polarized split degenerate states producing an anti-crossing.
-Lastly, our work motivates novel devices, such as polarization independent planar optical modulators, Terahertz generation in photonic crystal slabs with lifted degeneracies, and devices with mechanically tunable optical lifetimes.
+Together with band structure engineering, the principles, approach, and results outlined here provide a high-level guide to designing compact photonic crystal slabs supporting sharp resonances: devices confining light in both space and time, and manufacturable by mature fabrication technologies.
+Future work will be well-guided by the rational design principles considered here to reduce the search space required to optimize a compact, resonant optical device.
+In particular, we showed that the band structure may be engineered in the unperturbed lattice before a periodic perturbation is applied to couple the targeted mode(s) to the desired free space polarization(s).
+We showed, here and in the accompanying Letter~\cite{overvig_multifunctional_2020}, that in addition to the degrees of freedom present in choosing the unperturbed lattice, a series of successive perturbations may realize multifunctional control of the resonances (up to eight parameters at once).
+The insights of the catalog of selection rules produced by Group Theory arguments have straightforwardly motivated novel devices, such as polarization independent planar optical modulators, Terahertz generation in photonic crystal slabs with lifted degeneracies, devices with mechanically tunable optical lifetimes, and a novel class of metasurfaces that uses two factors of a geometric phase to spatially shape a resonant wavefront.
+We therefore believe that careful understanding and examination of the patterns and features of the selection rules represent a fruitful launching point for future efforts.